 Happy International Day of Yoga!

-If you plan to celebrate the day, I got a few tips for you to stay injury free when doing yoga.
+I am coming to you from San Diego and am just on my way home.
+If you plan to celebrate the day, I have a few tips for you to stay injury-free when doing yoga.

 Thus, there may be an appearance of safety while performing yoga.
 Of course, what could go wrong?
 Surely, it must be safe and injury-free?
 Right?